dflook/terraform-github-actions/terraform-plan/README.md

 * `TERRAFORM_ACTIONS_GITHUB_TOKEN`

   When this is set it is used instead of `GITHUB_TOKEN`, with the same behaviour.
-  The GitHub terraform provider also uses the `GITHUB_TOKEN` environment variable, so this can be used to make the github actions and the terraform provider use different tokens.
+  The GitHub Terraform provider also uses the `GITHUB_TOKEN` environment variable, so this can be used to make the github actions and the Terraform provider use different tokens.

   - Type: string
   - Optional

 * `TERRAFORM_CLOUD_TOKENS`

-  API tokens for terraform cloud hosts, of the form `<host>=<token>`.
+  API tokens for cloud hosts, of the form `<host>=<token>`.
 Multiple tokens may be specified, one per line.
   These tokens may be used with the `remote` backend and for fetching required modules from the registry.

-  e.g for terraform cloud:
+  e.g:
   ```yaml
   env:
     TERRAFORM_CLOUD_TOKENS: app.terraform.io=${{ secrets.TF_CLOUD_TOKEN }}
   ```

-  With Terraform Enterprise or other registries:
+  With other registries:
   ```yaml
   env:
     TERRAFORM_CLOUD_TOKENS: |